Connecting to a VM serial console via SSH

 Permission denied (publickey).

-error when connecting with an SSH certificate, make sure OS Login authorization is enabled for the VM when connecting to the serial console and that the certificate is valid.
-If necessary, enable OS Login authorization for the VM when connecting to the serial console or re-export the SSH certificate.
+error when connecting with an SSH certificate, make sure OS Login authorization is enabled on the VM for serial console connections and the certificate is valid.
+Enable OS Login authorization on the VM for serial console connections or re-export the SSH certificate as required. - If you get the

 - Press Enter.